SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 ## Performance considerations

+For simplicity, this quickstart leverages GCP Pub/Sub Push delivery.
+A GCP Pub/Sub Pull delivery approach may yield greater performance.

 GCP Pub/Sub delivers each published message [at least once for every subscription](https://cloud.google.com/pubsub/docs/subscriber#at-least-once-delivery).
 This means that message duplicates may happen, which will also be published to Solace PubSub+.
 The PubSub+ ApplicationMessageId, taken from the guaranteed unique Pub/Sub message id, can be used to identify duplicates.

 GCP Pub/Sub messages may also be delivered out of order to the PubSub+ event broker.

-To minimize out-of-order and duplicate delivery it is recommended to enable Pub/Sub [message ordering](https://cloud.google.com/pubsub/docs/ordering) by making use of the same GCP `ordering_key` and the same region of message publishing.
+To minimize out-of-order and duplicate delivery it is recommended to enable Pub/Sub [message ordering](https://cloud.google.com/pubsub/docs/ordering) by making use of the same GCP `ordering_key` for all messages and the same region of message publishing.

 To support ordering, following settings must also be enabled:
 * The Pub/Sub subscription must have Message ordering enabled.
 Note that this cannot be changed for an existing subscription, create a new subscription if required.